How did you experience your call to ministry?

 I taught a class of ‘Missions’ at West African Theological Seminary, Lagos, Nigeria.
 In one of our classes, I narrated my experience as a missionary in the field.
 I talked about the challenges I faced; the threat to my life, the yawning lack in welfare and all that, but that in spite of all this, I was never discouraged.
 I had ploughed on, trusting God to protect me and provide for my needs, and in the end, I planted seven churches in some remote villages in Nigeria.
 Unknown to me, that story took hold of one of my students and influenced his Christian life.
 That student is now a missionary preaching Christ to some unreached people in Nigeria.

-What do you know about God now at the beginning of your ministry?
+What do you know about God now that you didn’t know at the beginning of your ministry?

 Indeed, I know now that God is real, and this knowledge had come at the early stage of my ministry experience.
 It happened when my wife accidentally grappled a live poisonous snake with her bare hands and the snake did not bite her.
 I knew it was the prayers of the saints for the missionaries in the field that saved my wife from that poisonous snake, and from that moment onward, I came to know, like I still do now, that indeed, God is real.